Skip to main content

 Close to Stockholm

-Ski resorts that are easily reached from Stockholm, suitable for a day trip.
-Maximum 2,5 hours by car.
+Ski resorts easily accessible from Stockholm, ideal for a day or weekend trip.
+Maximum around 2.5 hours by car.

 1 / 3